For such a basic piece of equipment, choosing a frying pan can be a surprisingly challenging task.

 With so many options available, it’s easy to slip into a bout of selection overwhelm.
 And when this happens, we’re likely to buy something, anything, just to make a decision!

 Unfortunately, this strategy often ends in disappointment.
 Food sticks, or burns, or won’t brown.
 They warp, chip, and peel.
 They’re too heavy, or not heavy enough… our complaints are as endless as there are varieties of pans.

 Clearly, a little clarity will help us to make better choices!

-Now we just can’t say that one particular model is the “best” for everybody…unlike which some other websites attempt to do.
-That would be like saying “these are the best socks for everybody.”
-Well if I’m going to a dinner party, I dang sure don’t want to be wearing a pair of mountaineering socks with my formal wear.
+Now, we just can’t say that one particular model is the “best” for everybody… unlike what some other websites attempt to do.
+That would be like saying, “These are the best socks for everybody.”
+Well, if I’m going to a dinner party, I dang sure don’t want to be wearing a pair of mountaineering socks with my formal wear.

 The same holds true for frying pans and skillets.
-Different materials, cooking styles, and preferences means that different models are the “best” for somebody or may work better in certain circumstances.
+Different materials, cooking styles, and preferences mean different models are the “best” for a given individual, or may work better in certain circumstances.

 You may be more concerned with the ability to place the pan in the dishwasher rather than even heat distribution.
-Or perhaps you care more about removing unnecessary chemical coatings rather than nonstick qualities.
-There are pluses and minuses and tradeoffs that must be considered.
+Or perhaps you care more about removing unnecessary chemical coatings rather than finding an option with nonstick qualities.
+There are pluses and minuses, and benefits and trade-offs, that must be considered.

 To that end, we’ve conducted a poll amongst Foodal staffers to find out their favorite models.
 We’ve also looked at some of the most common materials for frying pans and skillets – cast iron, carbon steel, stainless steel, copper, and nonstick coated options.
 We’ve outlined the qualities you can expect from each, and offer some buying tips as well, and then wrap up with a couple of recommendations for each category.